joseeden/joeden/docs/Linux/Linux Notes/052-EC2-Stuck-in-Initializing.md

 I first stopped **tst-rhel-1** and launched a new EC2 in the same zone, **tst-rhel-a2**.
 I then detached the first EC2's root volume and attached it the second as root.
 I'll try to check if I can get the second up using **tst-rhel-1**'s volume.

 It too return a **1/2 checks passsed**.
-Checked the system logs, and I also don't seem anythign wrong with it.
+Checked the system logs, and I also don't seem anything wrong with it.

 ![](/img/docs/sv-ec2-stuck.png)